1. Why program?

 1.5.
 Runtime errors

 The second type of error is a runtime error, so called because the error does not appear until you run the program.
 These errors are also called exceptions because they usually indicate that something exceptional (and bad) has happened.
+Python has built-in features for exception handling, which you will learn about later.

 1.6.
 Semantic errors